The Australian Terrier Trainers -

 The Australian Terrier is good for apartment living.
 It is fairly active indoors and will do okay without a yard provided it is taken for walks on a lead.
 They should not be allowed to roam free because they have a tendency to chase.

-Australian Terrier Training Secrets
+Australian Terrier Activity Level

 Grooming